Comic Book Legal Defense Fund: History

 The Comic Book Legal Defense Fund began as a means to pay for the legal defense of Friendly Frank's comic shop manager Michael Correa, who was arrested in 1986 on charges of distributing obscenity.
 The comic books deemed obscene were Omaha the Cat Dancer, The Bodyssey, Weirdo, and Bizarre Sex.
 Kitchen Sink Press released an art portfolio of pieces donated by comics artists; proceeds were donated to Correa's defense.
 First Amendment attorney Burton Joseph defended Friendly Frank's and ultimately had the conviction overturned.
 Denis Kitchen officially incorporated the CBLDF in 1990 as a non-profit charitable organization with capital left over from Correa's defense fund, and Burton Joseph became their legal counsel in 1996.
-Since then the Fund and Burton Joseph have provided advice and legal assistance in many cases and incidents.
+Since then, the Fund and Burton Joseph have provided advice and legal assistance in many cases and incidents.
 In 1991, the CBLDF was honoured with the Bob Clampett Humanitarian Award.

 In 2002, Charles Brownstein became the executive director of the CBLDF.

 The Fund publishes a quarterly newsletter called Busted!: the official newsletter of the Comic Book Legal Defense Fund.

-On September 29, 2011, it was announced that the CBLDF acquired intellectual property rights of the Comics Code Authority seal from the now-defunct Comics Magazine Association of America; the sale coincided with Banned Books Week.
+On September 29, 2011, it was announced that the CBLDF acquired intellectual property rights of the Comics Code Authority seal from the now defunct Comics Magazine Association of America; the sale coincided with Banned Books Week.
 The CBLDF intends to use the seal in merchandise through licensing agreements, with proceeds from the licenses benefitting the CBLDF.

 The CBLDF works independently and with coalitions to defend against unconstitutional legislation.
 CBLDF works with the Media Coalition, along with: The American Booksellers for Free Expression Group at ABA, Association of American Publishers, Inc., Authors Guild, Entertainment Software Association, Freedom to Read Foundation, Motion Picture Association of America, Inc., and Recording Industry Association of America, Inc. They were active plaintiffs against internet filters in libraries and more recently in 2012, a Utah bill that wanted to censor internet speech, which the CBLDF was able to help stop.

 Since 2008, the CBLDF has published an annual comic book, The CBLDF Liberty Annual, to which many major artists and writers, including J. Michael Straczynski, Garth Ennis, and Richard Corben, have contributed.

+In 2025, the CBLDF vowed to support those wrongly accused under Texas Senate Bill 20.
+Jeff Trexler, director of the organization, also expressed worry that the legislation "may discourage people from engaging with specific titles, leading to unspoken censorship," guessed that the law may be aiming to "instill fear" rather than enforce it, and argued that the law allows for the "unconstitutional prosecution for possessing certain cartoons or animation."
+After the bill's passage, the CBLDF noted, on social media, that the organization tried to make the bill "align with constitutional standards and to remove the comics reference" while working behind closed doors but that these amendments didn't "work out."